pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 The FERU is computed as the unemployment rate that maximizes social welfare, or equivalently that minimizes the nonproductive use of labor: both unemployment and recruiting.
 As it takes one worker to service one job vacancy, the nonproductive use of labor is measured by the number of job seekers and job vacancies.
 Through the Beveridge curve, the numbers of job seekers and vacancies are inversely related, so it is not possible to reduce the numbers of job seekers and job vacancies at the same time.
 Instead the social planner faces a tradeoff which is resolved by the FERU.

-Because the FERU the describes the socially efficient position of the labor market on the Beveridge curve, it is not constant but determined by the location of the Beveridge curve.
-When the Beveridge curve shifts outward, the FERU increases; when the Beveridge cur shifts inward, the FERU decreases.
+Because the FERU describes the socially efficient position of the labor market on the Beveridge curve, it is not constant but determined by the location of the Beveridge curve.
+When the Beveridge curve shifts outward, the FERU increases; when the Beveridge curve shifts inward, the FERU decreases.
 Typical Beveridge curve shifts do not affect the FERU much.
 For instance, between 1951 and 2019, the FERU remained between 3.1% and 5.5%, with an average value of 4.3%.
 The Beveridge curve did shift in and out during the postwar period, but the shifts were not large enough to produce noteworthy changes in the FERU.

 During the coronavirus pandemic, the Beveridge curve shifted out dramatically.
 The Beveridge curve then slowly shifted back inward.
 In 2025, the curve is almost back to its pre-pandemic position, although it remains somewhat further out.
 The dramatic shift raised the FERU significantly: from 3.8% in January 2020 to 7.5% in April 2020.
 As the Beveridge curve normalized in the years after the pandemic, the FERU returned to normal levels.
 The FERU increase that followed the pandemic is extraordinary: such a large increase had never been recorded before.
 The pandemic was also the first time in the past century that the FERU crossed 6%.